AlessandroMarcellettiUnicam1/DApp_analysis_ecosystem/README.md

 MONGODB_URL=<connection_string>
 LOG_DB_NAME=backlog
 ```
+> [!NOTE]
+> You have to replace the string <...> with your values.

 > [!Warning]
 > To work with the mongo inside the docker use this variable:
 > ``` MONGODB_URL=mongodb://mongo:27017 ```
 >
 > Instead, if you want to work with an external mongodb modify this variable.

-In this case the Alchemy provider has been used, but you are free to use whatever you want for the Web3 provider.
+In this case, the Alchemy provider has been used; however, you are free to use any provider of your choice for the Web3 provider.

+> [!IMPORTANT]
+>### Frontend
+>If you want to use a different address for your server, you have to change it in the `Frontend/src/api/service.js`.
+>Replace the value of `serverUrl` with your value

 # Before you run the application